Environmental Science, Geoscience and Environmental Studies Degrees

 The Geoscience minor is designed to give students specializing in other fields the skills to understand and analyze current issues in geology.
 It is a natural fit for environmental science majors who wish to understand how the physical world can impact biodiversity, ecological processes and environmental impacts.

 For students majoring in such fields as business and engineering, the minor in geoscience will provide them with the tools to make better decisions about products or projects related to natural hazards and their impact, cost and availability of natural resources, energy policy, space exploration, land use, and environmental justice.

-Learn more about the Geoscience minor in the course catalog
+View in the course catalog

 Master of Science in Environmental Science

 The Master of Science in Environmental Science is a multidisciplinary program focused on understanding and developing solutions for environmental problems.
 Students can focus their studies in areas such as ecology, biodiversity, conservation, environmental assessment or paleoecology-geology.

 The PhD in Environmental Science is a multidisciplinary program that collaborates with other departments at the University, allowing for research in a number of disciplines including ecology, biodiversity, conservation, environmental assessment, paleoecology-geology and environmental policy.
 Students work closely with one or more faculty members to master their chosen area of environmental research.